Sindhujthapa/MinersSequel/readme.md

 We are missing the scrape code.
 Whoever creates the code, please make sure to use this type of URL format: https://store.steampowered.com/appreviews/1128000?json=1&filter=all&language=english&day_range=365

 We need something to identify each individual review (probably "recommendationid"), and then get the language, review, and sentiment ("voted_up").
+**NOTE: a parameter called "cursor" must be passed in the URL to get additional reviews.** Check API documentation for details.

 After that, check if you have an even split if your game has a mixed rating, mostly 1s if positive, and mostly 0s if negative.